 St Mary is the church of Leicester castle, hence the Latin ‘de Castro’; it was founded in 1107 as the chapel of the castle by Robert de Beaumont, who was created Earl of Leicester by King Henry I [iv].
 Initially, the church was a college of 12 secular canons and a dean.
 However, it is possible that a Saxon collegiate church had existed on the site before the Norman conquest of 1066.
 A wall includes a stone, which might be a Saxon coffin lid and might have come from an earlier Saxon church.

 Possible Saxon coffin lid in St Mary de Castro

 The first Norman church was much smaller than today’s building, only approx. 40m long, without a tower or spire and no glass in the windows.
-Then Robert de Blanchesmains, third Earl, the son of le Bossu, supported Queen Eleanor and her sons in their quarrel with Henry II, with the unfortunate result that the town to be sacked in 1173.
+Some arches and the carving of a little figure, which might depict a page or a squire indicated by the kirtle and hairstyle, remain from the 12th century church.

 Little figure, possibly of a page or squire

 By the early 13th century with the increased importance and size of the castle, it was decided to extent the church, by enlarging the south chapel, for the use of the parishioners.
 This aisle had its own altar, dedicated to the Holy Trinity.
 As a result there were basically two churches under one roof, separated by the original outside wall.
-The new church also has sedilia (this with pointed arches) and piscina, built in the south wall, these are in the Early English style.
+The new church also has sedilia (these with pointed arches) and a piscina, built in the south wall, these are in the Early English style.